 Paying off a car loan early saves you money in interest and boosts your credit rating.
 If the debit order for your car loan goes off on the 1st of the month, move it closer to pay day, which is the 25th for most South Africans.
 This could save you a little extra.

-If you opted for a balloon payment, put something away in a savings plan towards the amount.
+If you opted for a balloon payment, put something away in a savings plan towards the amount or better yet have a sum saved up to put as deposit for your vehicle.
 And don't skip payments, even if it's allowed.